nthomsencph/dynamap/README.md

 - `npm run build` - Build for production
 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint
-- `npm run setup-db` - Set up PostgreSQL database schema
+- `npm run setup-db` - Set up PostgreSQL database schema (legacy)
-- `npm run migrate` - Run database migrations
+- `npm run setup-postgis` - Set up database with PostGIS geometry columns (recommended)
+- `npm run migrate-postgis` - Migrate existing data to PostGIS (legacy)

 ### PostgreSQL Service Management

 PostgreSQL runs as a background service.
 You can manage it based on your workflow:

 **Option 1: Keep PostgreSQL Running (Recommended for frequent development)**

 - PostgreSQL will start automatically with your system
 - No need to start/stop when working on the project
 - Uses minimal resources when idle (~50-100MB)